aeszyman/ARTH121/bibliography.md

 Papadopoulos, John K. "The Motya Youth: Apollo Karneios, Art, and Tyranny in the Greek West." _The Art Bulletin_ 46.4 (December 2014): 395-423.

 Pastoors, Andreas et al. "Tracking in Caves: Experience based reading of Pleistocene human footprints in French caves." _Cambridge Archaeological Journal_ (2015): 1-14.

+Stewart, Peter.
+"The Equestrian Statues of Marcus Aurelius."
+In _A Companion to Marcus Aurelius_.
+Edited by Marcel van Ackeren, 264-277.
+Wiley-Blackwell, 2012.